kalm/kalm.js/README.md

           req.client     The connection handle reference
-          req.frame      The details of the network frame req.session    The session store for that connection */
+          req.frame      The details of the network frame req.session    The session store for that connection req.reply      Replys to the other client on the same channel */
       });